-1) Julius had bad representation in his trial.
+1) Julius had inadequate representation in his trial.
 His lawyers did not have any experience on a death penalty trial, they did not allow him to take the stand, they did not allow his family to testify although they claimed he was with them at the time of the murder, providing an alibi.
 Evidently, they were inexperienced, did not have his best interest at heart and their atrocious performance and lack of adequate representation led to his conviction.

 5) This case was highly racialized from the beginning.
-A black man accused of murdering a white man in America is already a difficult case to prove innocence, however, all black jurors bar one was excluded because of criminal histories and one police officer even said to Julius before handcuffs were placed on him, "run N-word, I dare you."
+A black man accused of murdering a white man in America is already a difficult case to prove innocence.
+However, all black jurors bar one was excluded because of criminal histories and one police officer even said to Julius before handcuffs were placed on him, "run N-word, I dare you."

 There is already evidence of racial bias in America's prison system, for example, statistics exhibit that 13.2% of the US population is black Americans, however, they constitute 41.7% of death row population, 48.3% of life sentences and 56.4% of life sentencing without parole.
-In Oklahoma alone, statistics indicate that in 2010 the number of blacks incarcerated by 100,000 was 3796 in comparison to the lowest ethnic group of whites at a rate of 767 per 100,000.
-Furthermore, the Sentencing Project states that in Oklahoma 1 in 15 adult black men are incarcerated, compared to a national average of 1 in 16.
+In Oklahoma alone, statistics indicate that in 2010, the number of blacks incarcerated by 100,000 was 3796 in comparison to the lowest ethnic group of whites at a rate of 767 per 100,000.
+Furthermore, the Sentencing Project states that in Oklahoma, 1 in 15 adult black men are incarcerated, compared to a national average of 1 in 16.

 Except for the many flaws in this individual case alone, without racial bias, we cannot separate racial bias in the system as a whole to racism within this case.

-When asked how he stays positive he says that he was angry for a long time, until he realized he was only hurting himself.
+When asked how he stays positive, he says that he was angry for a long time, until he realized he was only hurting himself.
 He said, "you need to be the change you want to see".
 So, please, help us create that change.

 To learn more, here is the link for the Justice for Julius movement: http://justiceforjulius.com/

-The last defense: https://abc.go.com/shows/the-last-defense/episode-guide
+The last defence: https://abc.go.com/shows/the-last-defense/episode-guide